You Google your company and BAM! Everything changes. How is this affecting prospects? Are sales ...

 Since site mirroring may be confused with duplicate content by search engine algorithms, search engine optimization (SEO) and reputation management professionals take special precautions when handling mirrors.

-Name Space is the aggregate of all Internet search results that appear when the name of a brand, organization or individual are queried.
+Name Space is the aggregate of all Internet search results that appear when the name of a brand, organization or individual is queried.

 Natural Search Engine Optimization (SEO), also known as organic SEO, is the process of building relevancy and authority for a Web page without using paid search advertising.